-- LO1 Demonstrate a critical understanding of the principal theories, principles and concepts of their chosen topic field. - C1 Describe the appropriate theoretical background for their project, including any underlying assumptions.
-Describe alternative theories/methodologies where appropriate and discuss the differences between C2 - C3 Provide a fully-informed justifiable rationale for their research. - LO2 Show autonomy in planning and executing a significant project of research, investigation or - C1 Develop an appropriate methodology to examine the original research question. - C2 - Execute the developed methodology.
-Critically appraise the execution of the methodology.
-C3 - LO3 Apply critical analysis, evaluation and interpretation their own experimental data and/or that of other published work. - C1 Handle, present and discuss numerical data in an accurate and appropriate manner. - C2 Discuss their analysis in the light of the theoretical framework. - LO4 Effectively communicate specialist knowledge in their chosen field to technically adept nonspecialists. - C1 Use a good standard of technical English. - C2 Explain complex concepts with clarity of expression.
+- LO1 Demonstrate a critical understanding of the principal theories, principles and concepts of their chosen topic field. - C1 Describe the appropriate theoretical background for their project, including any underlying assumptions. - C2 Describe alternative theories/methodologies where appropriate and discuss the differences between approaches. - C3 Provide a fully-informed justifiable rationale for their research. - LO2 Show autonomy in planning and executing a significant review of the literature. - C1 Collect relevant literature appropriate to the review. - C3 Demonstrate knowledge of the literature by reporting the salient issues. - LO3 Apply critical analysis, evaluation and interpretation of published work. - C1 Critically appraise the collated literature. - C2 Synthesise the literature and provide an original interpretation of the collected information. - LO4 Effectively communicate specialist knowledge in their chosen field to technically adept nonspecialists. - C1 Use a good standard of technical English - C2 Explain complex concepts with clarity of expression.